Skip to content

 # Remove Ingress and echo application

-kubectl delete ingress echo-ingress
+kubectl delete ingress echo-ingress -n default

-kubectl delete deployment echo
+kubectl delete deployment echo -n default

-kubectl delete service echo
+kubectl delete service echo -n default

 # Uninstall HAPTIC (removes controller, HAProxy, and all related resources)